lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 > Nothing is lost, nothing is created, everything is transformed

-The law of conservation of mass describes literally **everything** as none other than the product of a transformation.
-If everything is the product of a transformation in the real world itself, what if there were a programming paradigm made to describe transformations instead of objects? 🤔
+The law of conservation of mass describes **literally everything** as none other than the product of a transformation.
+If everything is the product of a transformation in the real world itself, what if there were a programming paradigm made to describe transformations? 🤔

-Well, a transformation my young software alchemist is just a medieval name for the all-mighty **function**, the topic of the next article.
+That's precisely what FP is!
+A transformation, young software alchemist, is just a fanciful medieval name for the all-mighty **function**, the very topic of the next article!

 ## The journey continues ⛵

-This is the first time I write for non-FP programmers, if you're out here and are interested in the next article in the series, please let me know by retweeting, liking, or replying to [this twitter thread](https://twitter.com/luwvis/status/1367410901863837700), and until next time, safe journey!
+This is the first time I write for non-FP programmers, if you exist and are interested in the next article in the series, please let me know by retweeting, liking, or replying to [this twitter thread](https://twitter.com/luwvis/status/1367410901863837700), and until next time, safe journey!